opendata/How-To/README.md

 ## See Also

-* The Open Knowledge Foundation's “[Open Data Handbook](http://opendatahandbook.org/en/)”
+* The Open Knowledge Foundation's “[Open Data Handbook](http://opendatahandbook.org/en/),” which is more technical, covers a broader range of topics, andis not exclusive to government employees, and is not exclusive to the United States.

 ## License